Nerdsav/ansible-netcat/README.md

 > telnet {server} {port}

 ### Assumptions
-Host inventory contains a group "netcathosts" with hosts where you want the netcat service to be deployed to.
+1. Host inventory contains a group "ncathosts" with hosts where you want the netcat service to be deployed to.
 Example:
 * server1
-* server2
 * server3

+2. Python (2) needs to be installed on all nodes.
+> sudo apt update && sudo apt upgrade -y

+> sudo reboot

+> sudo apt install python -y

 ## License